mentos-team/MentOS/README.md

  * gdb or cgdb
  * xterm

+For MacOS users only, you have additional dependencies:
+ * i386-elf-binutils
+ * i386-elf-gcc

 Compiling MentOS
 -----------------
-Compile and boot MentOS with qemu:
+Compile and boot MentOS with qemu in Linux systems :

 ```
 cd <clone_directory>